ryan-mcclue/musings/tech-woes.md

 Order of arguments matter in docker, for some reason --rm must be before -it

 default firefox credential store overwrote bitwarden password. ugh

+Have so many Ubuntu variants when in reality just different packages installed (possibly different kernel parameters), e.g. mate, xubuntu, lbuntu, studio

+Ad division of companies seem to have greatest control over design

+Go on a news website and try to watch a video. after watching an obtrusive ad, video starts, skip to 30% of way, the same ad repeats...